ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.rst

 The ``'<args>'`` argument is the actual data you’ll pass to the topic, in the structure you just discovered in the previous section.

-It’s important to note that this argument needs to be input in YAML syntax.
+It’s important to note that this argument needs to be input in JSON syntax.
 Input the full command like so:

 .. code-block:: console